mollyic/MRI_qa/README.md

 **Note**: the script only requires that you have one of these scan viewers installed

-# Credentials
+# Optional: MongoDB database

-Before running the script, you will need to set the MongoDB credentials in the settings.env file in your newly created folder.
+By default the script will save files to a .json file and.
+However there is the option to store the files using MongoDB.
+Before running the script, you will need to set the MongoDB credentials in the settings.env file in the environ folder.
 The file should look like this:

 ```
 MONGO_DB_USRNAME=<username>